 This blog post covers the equipment used for live sound production.
 It explores sound reinforcement, loudspeaker arrays, signal processing, and other topics related to amplified public address.
-Included is a how-to guide for setting up PA systems and a quiz for assessing your knowledge of sound reinforcement.
+This post also features a how-to guide for setting up PA systems.
+Finally, there is a quiz for assessing your knowledge of sound reinforcement.

 This post covers the art and craft of mixing.
 It considers adjustable components, common problems, and goals.
 A step-by-step guide is also included.